timtroendle/urban-occupants-paper/main.md

 * not at home
 * active at home
 * asleep at home
-* active at other people's home
+* active at other people's home (// TODO are these relevant? probably rather rarely alone in other people's home.
+When not alone, this additional person has no impact on energy demand.)
 * asleep at other people's home

 Location choice model: